info@gpprint.co.uk | 01733 340 622 | About Us | Quick Shop

 Storage

 We DO NOT offer a free storage facility.
 Any artwork stored on our systems is purely for the purpose of reprints.
 The design fee paid is for the designers' time and not to hand over the original files.
 Ownership of Artwork: While we will deliver a finished product (such as a brochure, design or a web site) to you, whether or not we hand over the original digital files upon completion of the project, it is not common for the company to retain the artwork after completion.
-If turning over the originals beyond completion, an additional cost will be charged, to cover storage costs, media costs and the time required to transfer the files to disk.
-This fee is £25net per page.
+If turning over the originals beyond completion, an additional cost will be charged, to cover storage costs, media costs and the time required to transfer the files to you, this fee is £25net per page with the files emailed or sent via link for download upon receipt of payment.
+We can also supply just the print ready PDF files to you, this fee is £5net per pdf with the files emailed or sent via link for download upon receipt of payment.

 Price Guide